devhelpr/code-flow-canvas/README.md

 - how can this be made declarative using the layout-compiler and expression-compiler?

 - can this be transformed to a native app?

+## How to run

+## How to build

+## How to test

+## Solutions for problems

+- after installing a new dependency and the typescript definitions are not found, run the following command in vs.code:
+    >TypeScript: Restart TS Server